A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Abstract

 \section{Abstract}

-Objective: Parallel imaging accelerates the acquisition of magnetic resonance imaging (MRI) data by acquiring additional sensitivity information with an array of receiver coils resulting in reduced phase encoding steps.
-Compressed sensing magnetic resonance imaging (CS-MRI) has achieved popularity in the field of medical imaging because of its less data requirement than parallel imaging.
-Parallel imaging and compressed sensing (CS) both speed up traditional MRI acquisition by minimizing the amount of data captured in the \textit{k}-space.
-As acquisition time is inversely proportional to the number of samples, the inverse formation of an image from reduced \textit{k}-space samples leads to faster acquisition but with aliasing artifacts.
-This paper proposes a novel Generative Adversarial Network (GAN) namely RECGAN-GR supervised with multi-modal losses for de-aliasing the reconstructed image.
-Methods: In contrast to existing GAN networks, our proposed method introduces a novel generator network namely RemU-Net integrated with dual-domain loss functions including weighted magnitude and phase loss functions along with parallel imaging-based loss i.e., GRAPPA consistency loss.
-A \textit{k}-space correction block is proposed as refinement learning to make the GAN network self-resistant to generating unnecessary data which drives the convergence of the reconstruction process faster.
-Results: Comprehensive results show that the proposed RECGAN-GR achieves a 4 dB improvement in the PSNR among the GAN-based methods and a 2 dB improvement among conventional state-of-the-art CNN methods available in the literature.
-Conclusion and significance: The proposed work contributes to significant improvement in the image quality for low retained data leading to 5$\times$ or 10$\times$ faster acquisition.
+Parallel imaging accelerates MRI data acquisition by acquiring additional sensitivity information with an array of receiver coils, resulting in fewer phase encoding steps.
+Because of fewer data requirements than parallel imaging, compressed sensing magnetic resonance imaging (CS-MRI) has gained popularity in the field of medical imaging.
+Parallel imaging and compressed sensing (CS) both reduce the amount of data captured in the \textit{k}-space, which speeds up traditional MRI acquisition.
+As acquisition time is inversely proportional to sample count, forming an image from reduced \textit{k}-space samples results in faster acquisition but with aliasing artifacts.
+For de-aliasing the reconstructed image, this paper proposes a novel Generative Adversarial Network (GAN) called RECGAN-GR that is supervised with multi-modal losses.
+In comparison to existing GAN networks, our proposed method introduces a novel generator network, RemU-Net, which is integrated with dual-domain loss functions such as weighted magnitude and phase loss functions, as well as parallel imaging-based loss, GRAPPA consistency loss.
+As refinement learning, a \textit{k}-space correction block is proposed to make the GAN network self-resistant to generating unnecessary data, which speeds up the reconstruction process.
+Comprehensive results show that the proposed RECGAN-GR not only improves the PSNR by 4 dB over GAN-based methods but also by 2 dB over conventional state-of-the-art CNN methods available in the literature for single-coil data.
+The proposed work significantly improves image quality for low-retained data, resulting in five to ten times faster acquisition.